Aliases for BAX Gene

 GeneCards Summary for BAX Gene

-BAX (BCL2-Associated X Protein) is a Protein Coding gene.
-Diseases associated with BAX include malignant teratoma and colon adenocarcinoma.
-Among its related pathways are TGF-Beta Pathway and Pathways in cancer.
+BAX (BCL2 Associated X Protein) is a Protein Coding gene.
+Diseases associated with BAX include Colorectal Cancer and Leukemia, Acute Lymphoblastic.
+Among its related pathways are HTLV-I infection and p53 Pathway (RnD).
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for BAX Gene